2017 Annual Conference - Santiago, Chile

 We would like to thank the following sponsors for their contribution to make the conference possible: Graduate School of the Faculty of Economics and Business of Universidad de Chile, UNegocios FEN, BALAS, Euromonitor International, Cengage Learning and Crowne Plaza Santiago Hotel.

-2024 © Business Association for Latin American Studies.
+2024 © Business Association of Latin American Studies.
 All rights reserved.

 Powered by Wild Apricot Membership Software